7.3 Culture, Climate, and Values

 - Measure progress and communicate what changed.

-The strongest SHRM-CP answer avoids symbolic gestures that lack follow-through.
-A campaign, poster, or statement may support a culture effort, but it cannot substitute for consistent manager behavior, fair processes, and accountability.
-HR's role is to make the expected behavior concrete and help the organization reinforce it.
+Match the response to the level of the problem: a local team issue may need manager coaching and listening sessions, while an enterprise pattern needs leadership alignment and system change.
+The strongest SHRM-CP answer avoids symbolic gestures with no follow-through.
+A poster, campaign, or values statement may support a culture effort, but it cannot substitute for consistent manager behavior, fair processes, and accountability.
+HR's role is to make the expected behavior concrete and help the organization reinforce it through every system — selection, onboarding, performance, recognition, and consequence.

 Employees say leaders promote teamwork, but recognition goes only to individual top sellers.
 What should HR examine first?